Taxation

 Legally reduce the taxable value of reportable fringe benefit amount.

-It is possible for employers to minimize or completely avoid their Fringe Benefits Tax (FBT) liability by asking employees to contribute financially towards the cost of a given benefit.
+It is possible for employers to minimise or completely avoid their Fringe Benefits Tax (FBT) liability by asking employees to contribute financially towards the cost of a given benefit.
 This way, every dollar that the employee pays will correspondingly reduce the taxable value of the benefit being provided.

 Employers can also opt to offer higher salaries instead of fringe benefits as an alternative method of avoiding FBT payments.